dart-lang/sdk/docs/language/informal/subtyping.md

 `T0` is a type variable `X0` with bound `B0`
   - and `B0 <: T1`

-This eliminates all of the non-syntax directed rules: the remainder are strictly syntax directed.
+This eliminates all of the non-algorithmic rules: the remainder are strictly algorithmic.

-## Testing